 This test is most often done to check for cancer of the bladder or urethra.

-There is some risk of urinary tract infection.
+There is some risk for urinary tract infection.

-There is a slight risk of excessive bleeding or rupturing of the bladder wall with the cystoscope or during biopsy.
+There is a slight risk for excessive bleeding.
+There may be a rupture of the bladder wall with the cystoscope or during biopsy.

 There is also a risk that the biopsy will fail to diagnose a serious condition.